Webscale Customer Portal

 A single pane of glass view of your storefront’s cloud infrastructure and user experience

-The Webscale Customer Portal provides insight into the key metrics affecting the health of your digital business, such as traffic, sources, conversions, hosting infrastructure, and user experience.
+The Webscale Customer Portal provides insight into the key metrics affecting the health of your digital business, such as traffic, sources, conversions, delivery infrastructure, and user experience.
 Designed for our own support team, Webscale’s portal is available to customers and partners, to gain insight and visibility into our customers’ storefronts to better manage their availability, security and performance.

 High-level Overview of Uptime, Sessions, and Outstanding Issues